Richard, in a nutshell:

 HOBBIES AND HOME LIFE

-Richard lives in Cardiff, Wales and divides his time between Yorkshire, London and home in Cardiff when he is not on expeditions.
+Richard and his family are based between Cardiff and London when he is not on expeditions.